samboy/MaraDNS/README.md

 and remarkably secure.
 It’s also cross platform — the program runs both in Windows and in UNIX clones.

+# 2022 Updates

+MaraDNS was updated in 2022 to have its automated tests run in an Ubuntu 22.04 Docker container instead of an Ubuntu 20.04 Docker container.

+I also fixed a minor security issue, which also affected other DNS servers, where a clever attacker with access to the recurisve DNS server could had kept records in the cache longer than desired.

 # 2021 Updates

 Deadwood has a new parameter: `source_ip4`.
 This optional parameter